 For omic and non-omic data, we offer sample size, power calculations, experimental design recommendations and multiple analysis approaches such as ANOVA, ANCOVA, repeated measures ANOVA, handling of missing values, nonparametric analyses, causal inference such as mediation analysis, and machine learning.

 The typical bioinformatics pipeline includes normalization, quality control, Principal Component Analysis (PCA), differential abundance, pathway analysis, and visualization.
 This pipeline takes about 10 hours for most data types, such as bulk RNA-seq, proteomics (inc. SomaLogic), metabolomics, phosphoproteomics.
 However, it takes about half as much time for a normalized table of counts from high quality samples, whereas it takes about twice as much time (about 20 hours) for a dataset of raw scRNA-seq data.
 For 10x Genomics data, we can process it so that it can be viewed in 10x Genomics Loupe browser for about 5 hours.
-These prices are mostly independent of the number of samples.
+The number of hours required are mostly independent of the number of samples.
 Post-pipeline requests often involve accounting for sample quality, new comparisons, subgroup analyses, and additional visualizations.

 We can analyze and integrate public data sets, which you can cite and include in your manuscript.
 One helpful resource to find public data of all types is Omics Discovery Index, which includes data from the NIH NCBI Gene Expression Omnibus (GEO).
 Using GEO Profiles, you can search for the expression of a gene across GEO's curated data sets.